bacover/OpenVINOInstall/PAC_Install_2018R5.md

 sudo ./setup.sh

-Select Y to install OPAE and accept license and when asked, specify <code>/home/[username]/tools/intelrtestack  </code>as the install path.
+Select Y to install OPAE and accept license and when asked, specify `/home/[username]/tools/intelrtestack  `as the install path.
 During the installation there should be a message stating the directory already exists as it was created in the first command above.
 Select Y to install to this directory.
 If this message is not seen, it suggests that there was a typo when entering the install location.

 Tools will be installed to the following directories: